JupiterOne/graph-checkmarx/docs/jupiterone.md

 - Monitor Checkmarx findings within the alerts app.
 - Monitor changes to Checkmarx projects using JupiterOne alerts.

+**NOTE**: The Checkmarx integration currently ingests the _latest_ project scan information.
+If the _latest_ project scan has status "Failed," then the integration will also fetch the last _successful_ Checkmarx project scan.

 ## How it Works

 - JupiterOne periodically fetches teams, assessments, and new findings from